Davidson High School (Mobile, Alabama)

 W. P. Davidson High School is a four-year senior high school located in Mobile, Alabama.
 The school operates in the Mobile County Public School System.

 The school serves a section of Tillmans Corner.

 There are roughly 1,700 students and 110–125 staff members at the school.

 Engineering Pathways Integrated Curriculum (EPIC)

 Davidson's EPIC program attracts students from throughout Mobile County and offers courses in mechanical, electrical, and chemical engineering.
 Students can also take engineering-focused math, science, and drafting courses.
 The program requires its major students to complete five math or science courses in addition to the four math and four science courses required by the State of Alabama.
-Senior majors are required to complete Advance Placement Physics and Advance Placement Calculus AB.
+Senior majors are required to complete Advanced Placement Physics and Advanced Placement Calculus AB.
 EPIC minors pursue a less rigorous course load in preparation for jobs in industry and technology.

 International Baccalaureate

 In November 2007, Davidson High School became an International Baccalaureate World School.
 The school is one of two state funded, international baccalaureate high schools in the Mobile County Public School System.
 Davidson High School is a founding member of IBSA (IB Schools of Alabama).
 Freshmen and sophomores at Davidson take preparatory classes and begin the IB program as juniors.